yewstack/yew/website/docs/concepts/function-components.md

 ### Hooks

-Hooks are simply functions that let you "hook into" components' state and/or lifecycle and perform actions.
+Hooks are functions that let you "hook into" components' state and/or lifecycle and perform actions.
 Yew comes with a few pre-defined Hooks.
 You can also create your own.

 #### Pre-defined Hooks